lucoalove/TextgameSyntax/README.md

 basically you display a scene, and its corresponding choices appear at the bottom. then when you select a choice it (depending on the choice's action) will append a new scene below the current one, and replace the choices with that scene's choices

-actions can have multiple functions - changing the scene, modifying variables, etc.

 Here is the contents of `my_scene.html` (assumes `another_scene.html` exists and variable `my_int` has been initialized)
 ```
 <choices>